 But if you're in B2B or SaaS, that formula is going to lie to you.
 It assumes a straight line between a Google search and a credit card swipe.
 In reality, that line is a squiggly mess that spans months.

-The average B2B customer journey takes about 211 days.
-That's nearly seven months of committee meetings, budget freezes, and comparison spreadsheets.
+The average B2B customer journey runs roughly six to seven months of committee meetings, budget freezes, and comparison spreadsheets before a deal closes.

-• A founder searches for a solution and lands on your blog with automated strategy guiding the content.
+- A founder searches for a solution and lands on your blog.

 If you use standard "Last Click" attribution, SEO gets zero credit for that original blog post that started the entire relationship.